Thytu/SMIT/README.md

 - [ ] Overfeat the model on a subset of librispeech

 ### Distribution
+- [ ] Write a DVC pipe to easily reproduce results
 - [ ] Write a proper README
 - [ ] Upload model to Hugging-Face
 - [ ] Create a Hugging-Face Space for the model